vbocan/ipfees/README.md

 ### Multi-Jurisdiction Architecture

-The **jurisdiction-agnostic fee calculation engine** represents a revolutionary approach to handling international intellectual property fee calculations, processing complex, multi-variable fee structures across major patent offices including **USPTO, EPO, WIPO, and 160+ national offices**.
+The jurisdiction-agnostic fee calculation engine represents a revolutionary approach to handling international intellectual property fee calculations, processing complex, multi-variable fee structures across major patent offices including USPTO, EPO, WIPO, and 160+ national offices.
 Each jurisdiction implements distinct entity classifications, claim-based pricing models, and temporal fee obligations that traditional systems struggle to manage efficiently.

 Unlike systems that hardcode jurisdiction-specific logic, this modular architecture allows new countries or regions to be added through configuration alone.
-The platform provides **intelligent API integration capabilities** that enable seamless connectivity with major IP management platforms while addressing the integration limitations that currently force manual processes.
+The platform provides intelligent API integration capabilities that enable seamless connectivity with major IP management platforms while addressing the integration limitations that currently force manual processes.
 Independent fee modules can be combined and configured per jurisdiction, enabling unprecedented scalability and maintainability while solving the "no API" problem that hinders current solutions like Memotech and Anaqua.

 ### Advanced Currency Management

-The system provides sophisticated **multi-currency precision management** that represents a core technical differentiator.
-Unlike existing solutions that struggle with exchange rate timing discrepancies, IPFees implements real-time currency conversion with **sub-second precision**, historical rate tracking for audit compliance, and rate-lock options to eliminate the accounting mismatches that plague current IP practice management.
-The system integrates with multiple foreign exchange data providers, implements sophisticated caching mechanisms to reduce API dependencies, and maintains **6-8 decimal place precision** required for financial accuracy in high-value patent portfolios.
+The system provides sophisticated multi-currency precision management that represents a core technical differentiator.
+Unlike existing solutions that struggle with exchange rate timing discrepancies, IPFees implements real-time currency conversion with sub-second precision, historical rate tracking for audit compliance, and rate-lock options to eliminate the accounting mismatches that plague current IP practice management.
+The system integrates with multiple foreign exchange data providers, implements sophisticated caching mechanisms to reduce API dependencies, and maintains 6-8 decimal place precision required for financial accuracy in high-value patent portfolios.

 When online exchange rate services are unavailable, the intelligent three-tier fallback system automatically transitions to backup historic rates, ensuring continuous operation.
-The status-aware currency handling system provides clear user feedback about data freshness (Online, Stale, or Invalid) and supports automatic conversion between any of the **150+ supported currencies**.
+The status-aware currency handling system provides clear user feedback about data freshness (Online, Stale, or Invalid) and supports automatic conversion between any of the 150+ supported currencies.

 ### Resilient Data Management